jpilartescongo/subsidence-arcgis-experience/README.txt

 		- uses only Experience Builder and its widgets
 	Page 2 > Stations and Tide Gauges:
 		- uses Mapbox API with information of the various stations and tide gauges as provided earlier in this document
-		- code was written using html, without external links to other javascript or css or even html links
+		- code was written using html, without external links to other JavaScript or CSS or even html links
 		- code embedded copied into an Experience Builder embedded page Page 3 > Heatmaps:
 		- same procedure as Page 2